 First up, we’ll talk about host liquor liability insurance.

-If your business is hosting or running an event that allows the consumption of alcohol, but isn’t directly selling, serving or manufacturing it, host liquor liability insurance is a good fit to protect against liquor-related lawsuits.
+If your business is hosting an event that allows alcohol consumption but isn’t directly selling, serving, or manufacturing it, host liquor liability insurance is a good fit to protect against liquor-related lawsuits.

-A short-term insurance option, host liquor liability coverage makes sense for those who host weddings, birthday parties, corporate events, private functions and luncheons.
+Host liquor liability coverage is a short-term insurance option for those who host weddings, birthday parties, corporate events, private functions, and luncheons.
 Many of these hosts are unaware they can be held directly liable if anything goes awry!

-Host liquor liability would make sense for a venue such as the Montclair Wedding Sanctuary or The Clubhouse, who has a bar setup, but allows party hosts to provide their own alcohol.
+Host liquor liability would make sense for a venue such as the Montclair Wedding Sanctuary or The Clubhouse, which has a bar setup but allows party hosts to provide alcohol.

-If you need host liquor coverage for an upcoming event, we encourage you to purchase it well in advance beforehand, or at least begin the process early.
-The last thing you want to happen is have an event fully planned and ready to begin, only to find out it’s too late to get coverage or you were denied, leaving you open to unnecessary expenses and safety concerns.
+If you need to host liquor coverage for an upcoming event, we encourage you to purchase it well in advance beforehand or at least begin the process early.
+The last thing you want to happen is to have an event fully planned and ready to start, only to find out it’s too late to get coverage or you were denied, leaving you open to unnecessary expenses and safety concerns.

-There are also a number of exclusions, and we suggest speaking with your provider about what they are.
-For example, certain policies won’t cover events that run past 2 a.m., shows with fireworks or pyrotechnics, and raves.
+There are also a number of exclusions, and we suggest speaking with your provider about them.
+For example, certain policies won’t cover events past 2 a.m., shows with fireworks or pyrotechnics, and raves.

 Liquor Liability Coverage